Art, History, and Human Resilience with Sabin Howard

 would be, I hope that they reach out for you because they are big promoters of exactly what you're talking about, the return of classical sculpture in the United States.

-I would like to have other people that I could talk about this with.
+I would like that.
+I would like to have other people that I could talk about this.

-maybe 150% of life size of great figures in Western civilization, Frederick Douglass, etc.
+maybe 150% of life size

-And it's and they really and they have a classical Romanesque cathedral there.
+of great figures in Western civilization, Frederick Douglass, et cetera.
+And it's, and they really, and they have a classical Romanesque cathedral there.

-And I hope, I hope, I hope, I know we have a lot of Hillsdale faculty that listen to us, but I think the idea of Sabine Howard visiting Hillsdale and giving a few lectures about figurative art in America would be wonderful.
+And I hope, I hope, I know we have a lot of Hillsdale faculty that listen to us, but I think the idea of Sabine Howard visiting Hillsdale and giving a few lectures about figurative art in America would be wonderful.

+Do you have a following, Sabine?
 Do you have younger people that come and seek you out to learn the craft in America?

-Not so much, because it's really the last nine years were dedicated
+Not so much because it's really the last nine years were dedicated

+to this project.
 I didn't do anything else.

 I took weekends off, but basically worked all the time on it.

-The sculptors were
+The sculptors were nine years,

-in nine years.
+nine years.

 Yeah.